 Britain's most spectacular autumn arboretums

-Britain's trees are at their most beautiful in the autumn months, making September, October and November a great time of year to visit arboretums such as Westonbirt, Batsford and the National Memorial Arboretum – discover these spectacular tree collections and more with our guide to the UK's best arboretums
+Britain's trees are at their most beautiful in the autumn months, making September, October and November a great time of year to visit arboretums such as Westonbirt, Batsford and the National Memorial Arboretum.
+Find out more about these spectacular tree collections and more with BBC Countryfile Magazine's guide to the UK's best arboretums

 This change in tone adds extra flare to the evergreen conifer trees, highlighting the grandeur of great Scots pines, redwoods and monkey puzzle trees.

 Often serviced with cafes, toilets, wheelchair-accessible paths and even shops, arboretums are a great option for a family day out.
-So, where are the best arboreta to visit in the UK this autumn?
+So, where are the best arboretums to visit in the UK this autumn?

 Tony Kirkham, former head of the Arboretum and Gardens at the Royal Botanic Gardens at Kew selects some of his favourites.